aimclub/rostok/README.md

 ## Installation in development mode

-Rostok library is a framework that allows user to tune it for solving various task.
-Therefore, in order to get the full potential of the library a user should install it in development mode:
+To modify the modules of the Rostok framework a user should install it in development mode:

 * Create the environment using `conda env create -f environment.yml`
-* activate the environment `rostok`
+* Activate the environment `rostok`
 * Install the lates version of PyChrono physical engine using `conda install -c projectchrono pychrono`
 * Install the package in development mode `pip3 install -e .`

 ### Known issues

-At some computers one can see a problem with the tcl module `version conflict for package "Tcl": have 8.6.12, need exactly 8.6.10`, try to install tk 8.6.10 using `conda install tk=8.6.10`
+At some PC's one can see a problem with the tcl module `version conflict for package "Tcl": have 8.6.12, need exactly 8.6.10`, try to install tk 8.6.10 using `conda install tk=8.6.10`

-After the installation of the package one can get an error `Original error was: DLL load failed while importing _multiarray_umath: The specified module could not be found` , try to reinstall numpy in the rostok environment
+After the installation of the package one can get an error `Original error was: DLL load failed while importing _multiarray_umath: The specified module could not be found`, try to reinstall numpy in the rostok environment

 ## Documentation